 1) Helicopter Island

-Helicopter Island is the first stop on the itinerary for El Nido tour C. When looking at the island from a distance, you will notice it’s odd shape, which of course looks like a helicopter.
+Helicopter Island is the first stop on the for El Nido Tour C itinerary.
+When looking at the island from a distance, you will notice it’s odd shape, which of course looks like a helicopter.

-I loved this stop!
+I loved this beach!
 Talisay Beach is a beautiful white sandy beach and was our lunch stop for the day.